Subanana vs Otter (2026): A Documentation-Based Comparison

 Language support

-Otter lists "multi-language support" on its features page but does not publish per-language accuracy figures.
+Otter lists "multi-language support" on its features page but doesn't break out per-language STT routing in its public docs.
 Live captions are advertised for Zoom and Google Meet.

-If Cantonese, Mandarin, or Cantonese-English mixed meetings are part of your workflow, this is the most consequential difference between the two products.
+If multilingual, code-switched, or non-English meetings are part of your workflow, this is the most consequential difference between the two products.
 Don't take my word for it — Otter offers a free tier; run a meeting through both and compare the output yourself.

 AI summary: single model vs. user-selectable